blech75/aem-dev-env/readMe.md

 # AEM Developer Stack

-This [docker-compose](https://docs.docker.com/compose/) script allows a full Adobe Experience Manager (AEM) 6 stack to be deployed with Docker container.
+This [docker-compose](https://docs.docker.com/compose/) script allows a full Adobe Experience Manager (AEM) 6 stack to be deployed within a Docker container.

-> *You must have a copy of the AEM 6 installation Media for this to work
+**NOTE:** You must have a copy of the AEM 6 installation media for this to work!

 ## Usage
 Copy your the installation media and license files into the author and publisher directories.